Enigmatic-Smile/docs/select/cards.md

 ## Adding Cards

 There are multiple ways you can test card-linking on the Fidel platform before going live: in the Fidel Dashboard, with the Fidel SDKs or with the Fidel Cards API.
 For integrating card-linking into your application, we recommend using one of our PCI Compliant SDKs.
 We provide both Web(JavaScript) and Mobile(iOS, Android, ReactNative) SDKs.
 Fidel also provides a Cards API that can be used for linking cards to your Program, but we require you to be PCI Compliant before using it.
-Contact us at devrel@fidel.uk for more information.

 ### Fidel Dashboard